Kirsty Strain

 Kirsty Strain is a Scottish actress, best known for her roles in the popular comedy sketch series, Burnistoun, and as Angie Warren in the BBC Scotland television series, River City.
-In December 2016, she was a supporting actress to several acting pieces by St. Paul's High School, at the Tramway Theatre in Glasgow.
-She can most recently be seen in Outlander and the feature films, And Violet and Anna and the Apocalypse in 2022, Kirsty will compete in the inaugural Beautiful Scottish Acting Faces competition which will be held over 3 days in Oban.
+She can more recently be seen in Outlander and the feature films, And Violet and Anna and the Apocalypse.

 Education and early career

 Kirsty Strain attended Bannerman High School in Glasgow before enrolling at Langside College in the same city to study acting and performance.
 She later went on to study at the Lee Strasberg Theatre and Film Institute in New York in 2005, training under Paul Calderón where fellow alumni in her year included Margherita Missoni and Norwegian actress Sofie Cappelen.
 She remained in New York for three years, during which time she performed at the school's Marilyn Monroe Theatre and at the Independent Theatre in downtown New York.

 Her interest in theatre and performance began with her early childhood experience at the Scottish Youth Theatre (SYT) which included performing with fellow SYT alumnus Sean Biggerstaff in a production of Sleeping Beauty at the Tron Theatre in Glasgow.
 Further theatre performances with the organisation included The Glory on the main stage of the Citizens Theatre in Glasgow and at His Majesty's Theatre in Aberdeen.
 She also performed in their 2002 production of Illyria at the Macrobert Arts Centre.